Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 Use artificial plants (or live plants for bioactive), vines, cork rounds, and branches to create spaces for your pet.

-If you use artificial greenery, make sure it is either rated for outdoor use or is designed for reptiles so it can stand up to the conditions in the enclosure.
+If you use artificial greenery, make sure it is rated for outdoor use or is designed for reptiles so it can stand up to the conditions in the enclosure.

 You do not need specific hides, but do create shady areas for your pet to use with greenery.

-We do not advise using minimalism for this species since they do spend most of their lives on plants in the wild.
+We do not advise using minimalism for this species since they spend most of their lives on plants in the wild.
 They only visit the ground to change plants or hide among roots in their native habitat.

 Gargoyle geckos will get most of their water from misting, but you should still offer a small cup of water near where you feed them.